 Get Familiar with Either the ACT or SAT

 It's never too early to begin thinking about these tests.
-While the EXPLORE and PLAN tests will familiarize students with the format of the ACT, the materials on these tests is appropriate to the grade level in which the test is given.
+While some tests will familiarize students with the format of the ACT, the material is typically appropriate to the grade level in which the test is given.
 There is no substitute to taking a full ACT or SAT exam.
 Many students find their scores improve as they become more comfortable with the expectations and pacing of the test.

 All students who wish to apply for The Gatton Academy must have taken either the ACT or SAT prior to the submission deadline.
 The College Board recommends taking the ACT at least two times before a student enters college.
 As such, The Gatton Academy recommends students take the exam at least once during their sophomore year so that scores reflect the current aptitude of the student.
 If possible, students are encouraged to test in June after their freshman year and in December of their sophomore year.
-Dates for the ACT and SAT in fall and winter 2016-2017 are available on our Timeline page.
+The ACT's fall test dates are available on our Timeline page.

 Attend an Information Session

-In order to allow students and parents the opportunity to experience The Gatton Academy living/learning environment, The Gatton Academy is pleased to offer preview days during both the fall and spring semester.
+In order to allow students and parents the opportunity to experience The Gatton Academy living-learning environment, The Gatton Academy is pleased to offer Preview Days during both the fall and spring semesters.
 Middle and high school students and their families are invited to attend Preview Days to tour Florence Schneider Hall, speak with Gatton Academy students, their parents, and staff while experiencing life within The Gatton Academy community.
-The Preview Day session normally begins at 10:00 a.m. central time and concludes at 2:00 p.m.
-For more information on dates, please visit our Information Sessions page.
+The Preview Day normally begins at 9:30 a.m. central time and concludes at 3:00 p.m.
+For more information on dates, please visit our Recruitment and Preview Days page.

 When in Doubt, Ask Questions

-Members of the Gatton Academy staff are always available to answer questions via email at email@example.com or by telephone at 270.745.6565 and should be viewed as a resource when considering this educational opportunity.
-We are happy to arrange contact with a current student or parent, who can share their experiences as well.
+Members of The Gatton Academy staff are always available to answer questions via email at email@example.com or by telephone at 270-745-6565 and should be viewed as a resource when considering this educational opportunity.
 It is important that families fully understand this academic opportunity when considering it as a choice for their student.

-This page will introduce you to the requirements of The Gatton Academy.
+This page will introduce you to the minimum requirements for admission to The Gatton Academy.

-Here, one will find all the information needed on completing The Gatton Academy's admissions application.
+Here, you will find all the information needed on completing The Gatton Academy's admissions application.

 Are we coming to your area of the Commonwealth?
 Keep up to date with this page as we just may be coming to a town near you!

-Are you curious as to if you are too early or too late to apply?
+Are you curious whether you are too early or late to apply?
 If so, click on this link and you will find a helpful timeline so you can know what needs to be done.